hifi-finance/docs/protocol/technical-reference/core/balance-sheet.md

 When a user borrow hTokens, a vault is opened for them in the `BalanceSheet`.
 All vaults are recorded and managed in this contract.

+This is the only upgradeable contract in the Hifi protocol.
+The most up to date version is the [BalanceSheetV2](https://github.com/hifi-finance/hifi/blob/%40hifi/protocol%401.9.0/packages/protocol/contracts/core/balance-sheet/BalanceSheetV2.sol).

 ## Constant Functions

 ### getBondList